 They both had the regular Cheeseburger while I went with the Chili Cheese Dog.
 John and I end up splitting each others meal which worked out well for both of us.
 Both were glorious.
 The signature burger here is the Ghetto Burger.

-Droolius donated a pic of his Ghetto Burger (2 giant patties with bacon, cheese and her homemade chili).
-If you’re in Atlanta, make the time to visit Ann’s Snack Bar, at times there may be a wait, but well worth every minute.
+If you’re in Atlanta, make the time to visit Ann’s Snack Bar, at times there may be a wait, but ist’ll worth every minute.